 Trainees will also have the opportunity to extend their fellowship for an additional year.

 Brigham and Women’s Hospital is a scientific, clinical and academic stronghold with a long history of firsts.
 Our culture promotes excellence in patient care, teaching and research and affords an exceptional environment for clinical training and participation in exciting advances in research.
 Our faculty are board certified physicians with full-time academic appointments at Harvard Medical School.
 Every member of our faculty is uniquely skilled and focused, with dedication to providing the best in individualized care for each patient.
 While most of the learning is one-on-one, each faculty member will also provide state-of-the-art updates in their special areas.

 The fellows receive training at BWH and a choice of four international locations managed by national Ministries of Health and supported by Partners In Health and the Brigham’s Division of Global Health Equity.

 Applications for the fellowship are accepted November through March from physicians who will have completed a three-year ACGME-equivalent accredited cardiovascular disease fellowship by the time the vascular medicine program begins in July.
-All applicants must complete an application form.

 Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.
 The program accepts one fellow per year.